Learn2 Climb program offered at Johnson’s Shut-Ins State Park

-Anyone wanting to see Missouri’s state parks from a new perspective can join the Learn2 Climb program and learn the basics of outdoor rock climbing, including safety and techniques, from a certified instructor, and then try it out for themselves on real rock.
-This beginner-level course will let participants enjoy nature from new heights.
+Want to see Missouri’s beautiful state parks from a new perspective?
+Join the Learn2 Climb program and learn the basics of outdoor rock climbing, including safety and techniques, from a certified instructor, and then try it out on real rock.
+This beginner-level course will allow you to enjoy nature from new heights!

-From 9 a.m. to 2 p.m.
-Nov.
-5 and 6, Missouri State Parks is introducing its very first beginner-friendly introductory rock climbing program at Johnson’s Shut-Ins State Park.

 People are also reading…

 This program is free, but pre-registration is required.
-Climbers must be at least 10 years old, and children ages 10-14 must be accompanied by a parent or guardian throughout the entire program.
+Participants must be at least 10 years of age, and children ages 10-14 must be accompanied by a parent or guardian throughout the entire program.
 Parents or guardians are not required to climb.
 To register, visit icampmo.com and enter “Learn2” in the search box.

 This program is made possible by the Bronco Wild Fund, whose mission is to support agencies and organizations that are devoted to the great outdoors.